StefanScott/urweb-queryX1-dyn/README.md

 ```

-**Discussion:**
+**Possible cause(s) of error:**

+*(1) Expected types in various contexts? (more likely)*

-We can see that there is a record unification error involving incompatible constructors `Have: xml / Need: transaction`.
+We can see that there is a record unification error involving incompatible constructors `Have: xml` vs `Need: transaction`.

-This apparently involves the `signal` attribute of the `<dyn>` tag - which means it might also involve the value of the function call which that tag returns - ie: [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44).
+This apparently involves [the `signal` attribute of the `<dyn>` tag](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33) - which means it might also involve:

+- what is expected by the [`<dyn signal={...}>`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33) tag containing this function call; and/or

+- what is expected by [the "parent" `<xml>` tag](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33) containing the `<dyn>` tag; and/or

+- what is expected by [the `<xml><body>` tag in the `main` function](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L40-L45) where this value is used; and/or

+- some possible (general, universal) Ur/Web restriction on the *result* type of the code used in a `<dyn signal={...}>` tag.

+*(2) Need to perform an `rpc` call? (less likely)*

-Because the present project is closely modeled on the Ur/Web [Increment](http://www.impredicative.com/ur/demo/increment.html) and [Batch](http://www.impredicative.com/ur/demo/batch.html) demos, I am fairly confident that the connection between the source and the signal has been established correctly.
+Because the present project is closely modeled on the Ur/Web [Increment](http://www.impredicative.com/ur/demo/increment.html) and [Batch](http://www.impredicative.com/ur/demo/batch.html) demos, I am *fairly sure* that the connection between the source and the signal has been established correctly.

-However, I am not completely sure about this, since there are a couple of differences between the present project and those demos:
+However, I am *not completely sure* about this, since there are a couple of differences between the present project and those demos:

-(1) The demos involve a `<button>` with an `onclick` event, while the present project involves a `<ctextbox>` with no event
+(a) The demos involve a `<button>` with an `onclick` event, while the present project involves a `<ctextbox>` with no event.

 However, I believe that in the case of a `<ctextbox>` having a `source` attribute, no `on_` event is necessary - as apparently demonstrated by the very minimal (and correctly working) Ur/Web FRP example [urweb-cselect-echo](https://github.com/StefanScott/urweb-cselect-echo).

-(2) The `onclick` event in the demos also perform an `rpc` call.
+(b) The `onclick` event in the demos also perform an `rpc` call, while the present project does not.

 However, I believe that no `rpc` call is necessary in the present project, because this project only *reads* data from the server, while the demos *write* data on the server.

+Again, I am not completely certain about this - because although the present project does not perform a (transactional) write on the server, it *does* perform a transactional "read" on the server.

+*(3) Likely cause of error:*

-It seems more likely that there is some simpler error, eg:
+It seems more likely that the error is a simpler one - not involving some mis-connection in the wiring between the source and the signal, but instead involving:

-- (most likely, as these are the line numbers flagged by the compile error) a conflict between the type of [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L31) inside the `dyn` tag in function `showRows`; or
+- (most likely, as these are the line numbers flagged by the compile error) a conflict between the type of [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L31) inside the `dyn` tag in function `showRows` (or in some containing, "parent" `<xml>` fragment within that same function); or

-- (less likely?) possibly some incompatibility at the side where [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) is inserted into the `<xml>` returned by `main`.
+- (less likely?) possibly some incompatibility at the location where [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) is inserted into the `<xml>` returned by the `main` function.

 Thanks for any help getting this to work!